Roles

 - Key competencies and skills to evaluate

-- Potential interview angles and conversation starters
+- Potential follow-up angles and conversation starters

 - Industry context and role-specific considerations